Admission to Master’s programmes

 The students who are able to prove that they have applied for their degree but are waiting for the formal documents will be granted an exemption from the requirements for the study programme and can be registered immediately on the programme.

 Those who have not yet received the complete documentation concerning their degree can be allowed to start their studies anyway, if you assess them as able to meet their degree requirements at the latest three weeks after the start of the semester, in compliance with the admission rules.
 They are granted an exemption to start the first course on the programme.
-You are welcome to use the Excel template on the right.

 The Admissions Office

 instlant [at] stu [dot] lu [dot] se (internal e-mail)